VarunHarsha64/TaskforceWebsiteFinal/README.txt

-A modern, responsive website built around an dynamic landing page for TaskForce, a social and administrative support system at NIT Trichy.
+A modern, responsive website built around a dynamic landing page for TaskForce, a social and administrative support system at NIT Trichy.

-Feedback comments are not only welcome, but strongly encouraged :)
+Feedback and comments are welcome :)

 -Karthik